 It’s obvious Rainbow Springs are continuing the theme of what has been introduced to New Zealand, including the adrenalin activities the country has become known for.
 Although this wasn’t going through my mind as we entered a mine shaft and came out looking down the barrel of a steep drop ……….

 There were no words, or air for that matter, it was sucked out of me as we zoomed down the water race.
 And the splash, it’s big alright, so big it obscured the boat and splashed me with enough water to bring back my senses, scepticism well and truly extinguished.

 Back to the birds, this time our national icon, the flightless kiwi.
 You can do a behind the scenes Kiwi Encounter during the day for $10 on top of the park entry fee.
 We didn’t do the tour on this visit but we did return to the outdoor kiwi enclosure at night.
-We were lucky enough to see quite a lot of two year old Frosty dressed in his cloak of brown feathers.
+We were lucky enough to see quite a lot of 2 year old Frosty dressed in his cloak of brown feathers.
 We watched Frosty poking his long beak into his garden searching for snacks, he seemed oblivious to the crowd of admirers behind him.